Nexenta/openstack-docs/README.md

+---
+id: index
+title: OpenStack Solutions Documentation
+sidebar_label: Main Page
+---

 {:toc}

 # OpenStack Solutions Documentation

----

----
-id: installation
-title: Installation NexentaEdge DevOps Edition
-sidebar_label: Installation
----

 NexentaEdge is designed to run in Linux containers, as bare-metal on-premise or inside a virtual machine in the cloud.
 It is high performance scale-out storage solution with File, Block and Object interfaces tightly integrated with container application frameworks.